Frequently asked questions

 Do you offer support to Indigenous Aboriginal and Torres Strait Islander Graduate Program applicants?

-All Monash Health Graduates are required to work a rotating roster, which includes morning, afternoon, and night shifts across all days of the week, including weekends and public holidays.
+Monash Health Graduates are employed to work 64 hours per fortnight on a rotating roster, which includes morning, afternoon, and night shifts across all days of the week, including weekends and public holidays.
+Graduates are encouraged to discuss any specific rostering requests as needed.

 Is there an option to work in a specialty area after your Graduate year if you have not done a rotation previously?